vipulgupta2048/firedocs/api-app/Impressions/Headers.md

 - Response Cookies
 - HTTP connection types and more

-Firecamp allows you to create and configure headers right from the `Header` tab available in the request panel of the API app.
-Where headers can be added to requests in key-value pairs and the use of variables can also be done in the `value` field with the help of environmental snippets.
+Firecamp allows you to create and configure headers from the `Headers` tab available in the request panel of the API app.
+Where headers can either be added in key-value pairs or by using variables through environmental snippets.

-You will have to set the request headers before sending the request for testing an API.
-Some of the popular headers are mentioned below:
+Some popular headers are mentioned below:

 - **Authorization**: Carries credentials or UUID keys containing the authentication information of the client for the resource being requested.